FredHutch/tfcb_2025/lectures/lecture18/Setup.md

 # Tutorial Setup Guide

-Follow these steps to get your Python environment ready for the tutorial.
+Follow these steps to get your Python environment ready on almost any system.
 This will install the [`uv`](https://docs.astral.sh/uv/) package manager, create a compute environment with the required tools, and launch Jupyter Lab.